-TERM DEFINITION Promissory Note Written, unconditional agreement where one person promises to pay another party a specific amount at a specific time (or on demand).
+Promissory Note Written, unconditional agreement where one person promises to pay another party a specific amount at a specific time (or on demand).
 It can be repayment for goods, money loaned or services rendered.
-Property A piece of property is used to secure payment of a debt or performance of services within a specified period of time.
-Other names for property agreements include: Agreement Mortgages Real estate or land contracts Contracts for deed Deeds of trust Personal property agreements, e.g., pledges of crops, fixtures, inventory, etc., are known as chattel mortgages
+Property Agreement An agreement where a piece of property is used to secure payment of a debt or performance of services within a specified period of time.
+Other names for property agreements include: • Mortgages • Real estate or land contracts • Contracts for deed • Deeds of trust • Personal property agreements, e.g., pledges of crops, fixtures, inventory, etc., are known as chattel mortgages